-c) New standards and amendments to standards effective from 1 January 2020 d) New standards and amendments to standards issued but not yet effective
+c) New standards and amendments to standards effective from 1 January 2021 d) New standards and amendments to standards issued but not yet effective

-There were no new standards and amendments which became effective as of 1 January 2020, which are relevant to and will have a significant impact on the Group' consolidated financial statements.
+There were no new standards and amendments which became effective as of 1 January 2021, which are relevant to and will have a significant impact on the Group' consolidated financial statements.

-A number of new standards and amendments to standards are effective for annual periods beginning after 1 January 2021 and earlier application is permitted; however; the Company has not early applied the following new or amended standards in preparing these consolidated financial statements.
+A number of new standards and amendments to standards are effective for annual periods beginning on or after 1 January 2022 and earlier application is permitted; however; the Group has not early applied the following new or amended standards in preparing these consolidated financial statements.